rophy/av-scanner/README.md

 ```

 The `make deploy` command will:
-1. Build the Docker image locally
+1. Build the Docker image locally (contains Go binary)
 2. Save it to a tarball
 3. Transfer the image to the VM via Ansible
-4. Load the image into Podman on the VM
+4. Extract the binary from the image using Podman
+5. Install the binary to `/usr/local/bin/av-scanner`
-5. Create a Quadlet systemd service
+6. Create a systemd service
-6. Start and enable the service
+7. Start and enable the service
-7. Wait for health check to pass
+8. Wait for health check to pass

 ### 4. Access the Scanner API